TWISTEX: Tornado core sampling

-Several hardened instruments will be deployed in paths of tornadoes to collect the following datasets: atmospheric pressure, temperature, humidity, wind speed and direction, and visualization for accurate debris/hydrometeor velocities and for verification of the tornado-relative location of the in situ sampling.
+TWISTEX deployed several hardened instruments in the paths of tornadoes to collect the following datasets: atmospheric pressure, temperature, humidity, wind speed and direction, and visualization for accurate debris/hydrometeor velocities and for verification of the tornado-relative location of the in situ sampling.

-The thermodynamic probes are called Hardened In-situ Tornado Pressure Recorders (HITPR).
-All of the hardened instrumentation can collect/store the datasets.
-Measurements are recorded at 10 samples/second, and stored on non-volatile flash cards.
+The thermodynamic probes were called Hardened In-situ Tornado Pressure Recorders (HITPR), and could collect and store the datasets.
+Measurements were recorded at 10 samples/second, and stored on non-volatile flash cards.

-TWISTEX will also have video probes that will provide visualization using 7 cameras each for a total of 14 cameras being deployed into the tornado core.
-Collectively the two camera probes will be used for photogrammetry purposes to visualize/measure tornado-driven debris and hydrometeors as well as for determining the tornado-relative location of the HITPRs.
+To provide visualization within the tornado core, TWISTEX also had video probes.
+These probes utilized 7 cameras each for a total of 14 cameras.
+Collectively, the two camera probes were used for photogrammetry purposes to visualize/measure tornado-driven debris.
+Additionally, hydrometeors were used to determine the tornado-relative location of the HITPRs.

 New additional technologies will be used by deployment crew members to collect photogrammetric data from tornadoes as close as possible.
 One technique will be to record close tornado imagery using two digitally synchronized high-resolution high-speed cameras running at 500 frames per second for stereo photogrammetry techniques.
 This technique will provide excellent time resolution for velocity determination of low-level tornado core winds and lofted debris.